MrPunyapal/basic-crud/README.md

 ### Prerequisites

-Ensure that you have the following software installed:
+You need to have installed the following software:

 - PHP 8.2
 - Composer 2.0.8